What’s better than Christmas and Thanksgiving combined? That’s obvious … Earth Day!

 We really dig recycling.
 We like it so much, in fact, that if you don’t have time to drop off at our warehouse in Burnsville, we’ll gladly come to you.
 Our fleet of trucks runs routes across the Twin Cities every week, making both in-home and curbside pickups.

-For any questions, feel free to call us directly at 952-894-1448.
-To request a pickup, fill out the form below and we’ll handle the rest.
+For any questions, feel free to call us directly at 952-894-1448 or fill out the form below to get more info.